The following limitations govern courses taken for credit by cross-registration.

 The cross-registration deadlines for GSD students can be found in the my.harvard Course Search, by clicking on the Cross-Registration Dates tab.

-The cross-registration deadline for Fall 2020 for non-GSD students cross-registering in to GSD courses is September 17.
-MIT and Fletcher students who wish to cross-register in to GSD courses must do so here.
+The cross-registration deadline for Spring 2021 for non-GSD students cross-registering in to GSD courses is February 12.
+MIT and Fletcher students who wish to cross-register in to GSD courses must consult with their home school registrar's office for instructions regarding the enrollment procedures.

 When cross-registering, students must abide by the dates and policies of the school in which the course is offered, unless the GSD deadlines are earlier (petitions are always due by the earlier deadline).
-Information on individual school cross-registration dates and policies can be found on the Student Cross-Registration portal or on the individual school websites listed below.
+Information on individual school cross-registration dates and policies can be found on the splash page of the my.harvard Course Search, or on the individual school websites listed below.

 GSD students who wish to audit a course should make arrangements directly with the instructor.
 Audited courses are not recorded on transcripts.
 Students from outside of the GSD who wish to audit a GSD course should speak with the registrar in order to acquire a petition to audit.